-Some Additional Thoughts on Text Study: There are several tempos and intensity of group work.
+A Study Guide for Rudolf Steiner's Heart-Thinking ISBN 1-59872-505-X Copyright © Mark Riccio 2006 Some Additional Thoughts on Text Study: There are several tempos and intensity of group work.
 When the group decides that it will not do outside preparation and in-group presentations, then it meets for the purpose of making synopses of the paragraphs, and discussing aspects of organic structure.
 Once a group commits to 8 meetings with preparation and presentations, then the 3-step model above is appropriate.
-The group needs to spread the work over eight meetings, and make a syllabus so that everyone is on the same page.
+The group needs to spread the work over eight meetings and make a syllabus so that everyone is on the same page.
 I found that repeating assignments often held the group together because only work and experience can bring clarity to the meditation.
-Here is a typical study group syllabus on the group leader and 5 participants:
+Here is a typical study group syllabus designed for one group leader and 5 participants: